FattiMei/laplacian/README.md

 ## Multiprecision
-The work was naturally shaped into multiprecision algorithms.
-When eliminating rows in the laplacian matrix, the diagonal stores the iterates of the map f(x) = 2 - 1/x
+When eliminating rows in the laplacian matrix, the diagonal stores the iterates of the map f(x) = 2 - 1/x.
 Since the process is accumulating errors, is convenient to compute the iterates in double precisions, while storing intermediate results in single precision.
-This is an instance of multiprecision thinking: using fast and coarse arithmetic for converging to the solution of the problem, while computing accurate results only when necessary.
-The GPU architectures favours this approach because the reference floating point precision is fp32 and the fp64 arithmetic is very slow.
-On modern cpus there is not much cost difference in using floats over doubles, the benchmarks speak.
+This is the point of multiprecision: using fast and coarse arithmetic for converging to the solution, while computing accurate results only when necessary.

+### Which architectures benefit from multiprecision
+As january 2024 most gpu architecture favours lower precision computation because they provide more fp32 alus than fp64 ones.
+On modern cpus the difference between single and double precision is negligible at least for this specific application (see benchmarks).